agno/TVShows/README.markdown

 * You can use GitHub's forking feature to make changes and then send me a pull request.
 Patches or anything else also works.
 * By default, the Debug configuration automatically installs TVShows into `~/Library/PreferencePanes/` each time it's built.
 * Xcode 4 is preferred over Xcode 3, but it should work on both.
-* Xcode 4 users will need to make sure the 10.5 SDK is in `/Developer/SDKs/`.
-Also, some things needs to be changed to add PPC support, [see the instructions][xcode4-instructions].
+* Xcode 4 users will need to install first Xcode 3, then install Xcode 4 in other location.
+After the install, some things needs to be changed to add PPC support, [follow all these instructions][xcode4-instructions].
 If you don't want/need to add that, change the target OS version and SDK in the project settings (some warnings may appear).

 ## Roadmap
 ### 2.0 Final